paigek2022/ChessBoard/README.md

 # ChessBoard
 This is a python file of a coding practice problem.

-Algorithm to print a chessboard pattern
+Algorithm to print a chessboard pattern;
-"B" for black squares, "W" for white squares
+"B" for black squares, "W" for white squares;
 Top left square should always be white

 Input: